-Teresa Irish, author of "A Thousand Letters Home," takes audiences on an inspirational, life-affirming journey.
-Teresa's skillful, engaging storytelling blends humor and history to leave audiences laughing, crying, reminiscing and reflecting on their own sense of purpose.
-A heartfelt tribute to America’s history, freedoms and family values, Teresa’s program reaches across generations with a little something for everyone.
-Drawing from the character and values of the "greatest generation," audience members are inspired to turn emotion into action, find strength in adversity, and use their unique talents to make a difference in the world around them.
-This program consistently receives outstanding and enthusiastic reviews from host venues, including multiple return engagements.
-260+ events as of 01/2017!
+Audience members will be talking about this program long after your event has ended!
+Drawing from the strength and character of the greatest generation, "A Thousand Letters Home" author Teresa Irish takes audiences on an inspirational and life-affirming journey.
+Irish’s skillful and captivating storytelling blends humor and history to leave audiences laughing, reminiscing and inspired.
+A heartfelt tribute to America’s history, freedoms, and family values, as well as a reminder of the importance of purpose and human connections in today’s world, this presentation reaches across generations with a little something for everyone.
+A perfect accompaniment to recognition, civic, and motivation-oriented messaging/events intended to encourage perspective, recognize potential, and celebrate success.
+Numerous enthusiastic reviews and 260+ prior venues, including return engagements.
+Appropriate for all audiences and venues.
+Full program runs 60-75 minutes (may be modified to accommodate your agenda).
 Inquire about offering a book signing for your audience members following Teresa's presentation.
 Click on the "Biography" tab for more information about this program.
-Full presentation runs 60-75 minutes, but can be modified to accommodate your meeting agenda.
-About "A Thousand Letters Home"...
-Following the 2006 death of her father, Aarol W. “Bud” Irish, Teresa Irish opened the Army trunk that had resided in the family home her entire life.
+About the book, "A Thousand Letters Home" Following the 2006 death of her father, Aarol W. “Bud” Irish, Teresa Irish opened the Army trunk that had resided in the family home her entire life.
 There, nestled in row after row, were her dad’s nearly 1,000 letters from WWII.
 Visited only by him over the course of six decades, the letters were postmarked from November, 1942 to December, 1945.
 The fragile and yellowed pages were written to Bud’s parents back in Hemlock, MI, and to the sweetheart who would later become his wife.
 From lonesome, moonlit nights listening to the Hit Parade, to the foxholes and front lines in Germany where Bud would receive the Silver Star, the Purple Heart, and two Bronze Battle Stars, to correspondence with the heartbroken mothers whose sons died by his side, this is a moving and historic story of life and loss, hope and perseverance, unwavering faith, and true love.
 "A Thousand Letters Home" is comprised of 320 of these poignant letters and 104 corresponding photographs.
 The firsthand account through the eyes, heart and words of one soldier mirrors the journeys of many who served in WWII.
 From training camps across the U.S.A., to Ports of Embarkation where they boarded ships and crossed the ocean to fight on foreign soil, millions of young Americans were abruptly pulled from civilian life and thrust into the unfamiliar world of a military at war.
 At every opportunity, Bud poured his thoughts and feelings into his letters, all amidst reassuring words to loved ones a world away.
 Unable or perhaps reluctant to recount what they had experienced, many veterans chose to spare their loved ones the detailed atrocities of war – these would be their own personal burdens to bear for the remainder of their lives.
 Bud foreshadowed this in a letter to his parents written from Europe on February 4, 1945, “…Heaven knows they [soldiers] don't want anything more on earth than to get it over and go back to their loved ones…We don't want anything extra when we get home, but just want to find everything as we left it and forget everything that's happened or we've seen over here…” As the reader turns the pages, the transition from boy to man is apparent in the passing of the weeks, months and years.
 "A Thousand Letters Home" was named Reviewer’s Choice by Midwest Book Review Small Press Bookwatch, and was recognized by Writer’s Digest Self-Published Book Awards.
 In addition to selecting "A Thousand Letters Home" for their Recommended Reading List, The Military Writers Society of America called it “a fascinating book…a treasure trove,” and concluded “highly recommend.”
 The story of the letters has been reported in newspapers throughout the United States.
 The book’s introduction, letter excerpts, speaker reviews, reader reviews, photo gallery, and upcoming events may be viewed at www.AThousandLettersHome.com.